Skip to content

 typescript

-import { HttpBackendAdapter, HttpClient } from '@nossdev/iap';
+import { HttpBackendAdapter, HttpClient } from '@nosslabs/iap';

 You typically don't import these — createIAP constructs them automatically when you pass baseUrl + endpoints.
 The named export exists so test setups can construct one manually with a mocked HttpClient.